10 Interactive Product Demo Software Tools For Sales & PLG

 There are integrations with Hubspot, Salesforce, Marketo, Segment, and Google Analytics — making it easier to see how demo interactions impact metrics further down the funnel.

 It's intuitive to use & fast to get a demo set up, even for non-technical people.
+Our marketing team at Modash (my full-time gig) recently started to use it.

 Lastly, they have an SOC 2 type 2 certification — which checks the boxes for mid-market & enterprise security requirements.